f-aguzzi/ChemFuseKit/docs/cookbook_versioned_docs/version-2.5.0/case-study-data-fusion.md

 This case study aims to demonstrate the uniqueness of the data fusion - based workflow of ChemFuseKit for a unitary prediction and analysis.
 As a real-world example, a dataset containing data from three different sensors will be used to train a classifier able to distinguish between dimethyl methylphosphonate (DMMP) and acetone samples.
 The objective is to create a single, uninterrupted pipeline from the datasheets to the creation of the classifier and its export as a reusable model.

+The type of data fusion performed is the simplest -  the so-called *low-level data fusion* approach -  in which the data from different sensors is simply concatenated row-wise.

 ## Methodology